-The site occurs within a rural setting and on land zoned for primary production.
-A field survey across the property was undertaken in June 2023.
+Preliminary Works Sites 1 and 2 occur within a rural setting and on land zoned for primary production.
+Field surveys of Preliminary Works Sites 1 and 2 were undertaken in June 2023 and February and July 2024 respectively.

 Preliminary Works Site 1 was found to be predominantly highly disturbed pastureland dominated by exotic species.
 There were no areas of native vegetation within Preliminary Works Site 1.

+Preliminary Works Site 2 was found to be predominantly highly disturbed pastureland dominated by exotic species.
+The area was determined to be low conservation value grassland and considered category 1-exempt land.

 The approved disturbance area will be clearly delineated on site through fencing and/or flagging.
 As such, there would be no direct impacts to protected flora and fauna species habitat or TEC listed under the BC Act and/or EPBC Act.

-Preliminary Works Site 1 activities have the potential to impact on biodiversity values, including:
+Activities at Preliminary Works Sites 1 and 2 have the potential to impact on biodiversity values, including: